Chauncey D. Leake: Early life

+Education

+Leake received a bachelor's degree with majors in biology, chemistry, and philosophy from Princeton University.
+He received his M.S.
+(1920) and Ph.D.
+(1923) from the University of Wisconsin in pharmacology and physiology.

+Career

 Leake discovered the anesthetic divinyl ether.
+He authored over 400 publications.
 One of his publications was a translation of the 1628 physiological work De motu cordis (On the Motion of the Heart) from Latin to English.

 Leake became a fulltime university administrator from 1942, first at the University of Texas Medical Branch at Galveston and from 1962 at Ohio State University.

 In 1973, Leake was one of the signers of the Humanist Manifesto II.

 He was awarded the UCSF medal in 1975.

 A collection of his papers is held at the National Library of Medicine in Bethesda, Maryland.